 • You have had close contact or sexual contact in the past 3 weeks with someone who has mpox.

 The GP or GGD may test you for mpox.
 If you test positive for mpox, the Municipal Public Health Service (GGD) starts source and contact tracing.
 The aim is to find out who gave you mpox and who in your surroundings may be at risk for getting mpox.
-Source and contact tracing differentiates between low, medium and high-risk contacts.
-High-risk contacts can be vaccinated in consultation with the GGD.
+Your contacts who have a high risk of getting mpox can be vaccinated in consultation with the GGD.

 Is there any treatment for mpox?